Medically reviewed by Drugs.com. Last updated on Oct 7, 2022.

-Treatment depends on what's causing your voice disorder, but may include voice therapy, medication, injections or surgery.
+Treatment depends on what's causing the voice change.
+Treatment can include voice therapy, drugs, shots or surgery.

 Air moving through the voice box causes the vocal cords to vibrate and brings them closer together.
 The vocal cords also help close the voice box during swallowing to stop you from breathing in food or liquid.

-If your vocal cords become inflamed, develop growths or become paralyzed, they can't work properly, and you may develop a voice disorder.
+If vocal cords become swollen, or inflamed, develop growths or can't move as they should, they can't work properly.
+Any of these might cause a voice disorder.

 Some common voice disorders include:

-- Polyps, nodules or cysts on the vocal cords (noncancerous lesions)
+- Polyps, nodules or cysts on the vocal cords — growths that aren't cancer

 - Precancerous and cancerous growths

 - Vocal cord paralysis or weakness

-Many risk factors can contribute to a voice disorder, including:
+Many factors can lead to a voice disorder, such as:

 - Alcohol use